bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 compression and union by rank/size are applied._

 ## Recursion and Backtracking
 - [x] Recursion: Fibonacci Numbers
 > Implement Fibonacci sequence recursively.
 - [x] Recursion: Davids' Staircase
 > Complete the  _stepPerms_  function in the editor below.
 It should recursively calculate and return the integer number of ways Davis can climb the staircase, modulo 10000000007.
+- [x] Crossword Puzzle
+> Fill in the crossword of size 10x10 with given list of words.

+_Build a pool (stack/set) with all positions to which words are to be inserted.
+For each position try inserting words recursively. `Revert` function (cleaning wrong entries) is called twice: first time when insertion was successful (proper word length) but recursive `solve` returned `False`, and the second time when no words fit given position (the current position itself should be put back to the pool)._

 ## Search
 - [x] Hash Tables: Ice cream parlor
 > Given list of integers, find two of them that sum to n.

 _Iterate through the list once and add each value to the dict if it does not already contain an element that, when added, gives a sum of n._